 The angler's return.
-Mode of cooking trout.
+Mode of cooking | riage. trout.
 The supper.
 Cracking of jokes.
 Objects of taste.
 Conversation at table.
 Progress of events, &c.

 Just as twilight began to give the mountains a sombre hue and shade the valleys in softest light, uncle and the gentleman arrived from their angling excursion up the brook with which Ellen and I were once so well pleased.
 The gentleman had well nigh filled his basket, and was highly gratified with his success.
-He said he had never had better sport in his life.
-Aunt Tabitha began to prepare for cooking the trout; for the excited angler was kent upon supping on his trout.
+He said he had never had better sport in his life.-Aunt Tabitha began to prepare for cooking the trout; for the excited angler was bent upon supping on his trout.
 Soon the frying pan began to sputter and hiss, which pleased the gentleman greatly.

-Soon the fried trout and other was were ready, and we were called to supper.
-I had never seen our table set so gentuely before.
-Aunt had taken out her best dishes and the table-cloth was as white as she had even gone beyond herself.
-Now aunt, rather reproachfully. aunt was a prudent housekenper and an excelleut cook in the old fashion, which, after all, is the best way.
-She had put on his brow. her black silk dress, and made a very respectable appearance.
-Nothing came amiss to the gentleman; for he possessed the tact to accommodate himself to any circumstances, and make the people feel part I love to hear young misses crack easy in their respective positions.
-Aunt had entirely got over her embarrassment. and behaved herself with great propriety.
+Soon the fried trout and other things were ready, and we were called to supper.
+I had never seen our table set so genteely before.
+Aunt had taken out her best dishes and the table-cloth was as white as the driven snow.
+It seemed to me that she had even gone beyond herself.
+Now aunt was a prudent housekeeper and an excellent cook in the old fashion, which, after all, is the best way.
+She had put on on his brow. her black silk dress, and made a very respectable appearance.
+Nothing came couldn't help it.
+It was a habit I conamiss to the gentleman; for he possessed tracted at a very early age. the tact to accommodate himself to any circumstances, and make the people feel easy in their respective positions.
+Aunt had entirely got over her embarrassment, and behaved herself with great propriety.
 The thought struck me that she might be setting her cap for the gentleman who called himself Col. Carpenter, of Boston.
 Strange that such thoughts were so prone to enter my head.
-I believe I used to be a very singular young girl No doub' I and they are the most cunning, playful began to think too early, and to think too much about love affairs and of mar
+I believe I used to be face has a pair of twin lambs this year.

+began to think too early, and to think too much about love affairs and of mar